 - Set the oven to 400F

 - Put the flours, salt, baking powder, baking soda, and sugars into the bowl of a processor and pulse to combine.

 - Add the cold butter and pulse for about 30 seconds until the large chunks of butter are incorporated and the mix is grainy.

 - In a liquid measuring cup beat the egg, and then add the maple syrup, and extracts.
 Then add enough cold buttermilk to bring the liquid up to 1 cup.

 - Transfer the dough to a floured surface and bring together into an 8 inch disk.
+If it is VERY wet, add a little more flour.
 You might need to knead it once or twice.
-Cut the disk into 6 scones and lay them carefully on a silpat or parchment lined baking sheet.
+Cut the disk into 6 scones and lay them carefully on a silicone or parchment lined baking sheet.
 The dough will be wet, almost like a drop biscuit consistency.
 Don't be tempted to add lots of flour to firm it up, just form the disk and slice.